McMinn County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, the Tennessee Department of Safety (DOS) will move to suspend your license.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, the Tennessee Department of Safety and Homeland Security (TDOSHS) will move to suspend your license.

-• Temporary Permit: Upon arrest, you may have been issued a temporary driving permit.
-This permit is typically valid until your ALR hearing or until the official suspension period begins, whichever comes first.
-Be sure to check the expiration date on your temporary permit.
+• Temporary Permit: You may be issued a temporary driving permit valid until the ALR hearing or the start of the suspension period, whichever comes first.

 If You Refused Testing